-16. FINANCIAL INSTRUMENTS
+14. FINANCIAL INSTRUMENTS

-Financial assets include cash and cash equivalents, restricted cash and accounts receivables, and are measured at amortized cost as presented on the statement of financial position.
-Financial liabilities include accounts payable, sick and severance payable and due to Foundry and are measured at amortized cost as presented on the statement of financial position.
+Financial assets include cash and cash equivalents, restricted cash, accounts receivables, and assets held for Foundry and are measured at amortized cost as presented on the statement of financial position.
+Financial liabilities include accounts payable and accrued liabilities, and sick and severance payable and are measured at amortized cost as presented on the statement of financial position.

 The Society is exposed to various risks through its financial instruments.
-The following analysis provides information about the Society's risk exposure and concentration as of March 31, 2021.
+The following analysis provides information about the Society's risk exposure and concentration as of year-end.